KidPudel/Iggy-s-Vault/backend/database/Cassandra.md

 - Cluster a collection of nodes

 Data distribution
-- [[database partition]]: distributes data across nodes using a consistent hashing mechanism, so data is distributed based on partition key
+- [[partitioning]]: distributes data across nodes using a consistent hashing mechanism, so data is distributed based on partition key
 - token ring: each node is responsible for a range of tokens (hash values). **Data is mapped to tokens**, and nodes manage ranges of these tokens

 [[database replication]]